tdreyno/awardwinningfjords/source/2011/01/28/model-and-data-store-sencha.html.markdown

 ---
-title: "Model and Data Store: Sencha"
+title: !
+'Model and Data Store: Sencha'
 date: 2011-01-28
+blog_editor_id: 47
 ---

 I'm in the process of writing up how the Model and Data Store works in JavascriptMVC and Sproutcore.
 In the mean-time, check out Ed Spencer's fantastic article about the ExtJS/Sencha Data Package on the official Sencha blog.